Australian Outback Tours

 Look For Something Different

 If you look for the real thing, not the touristy Australian Outback, then look for an Outback safari tour away from the big sights.
 Rather than booking a flight into Alice Springs and the usual round trip taking in the usual attractions, look for a trip that takes you from A to B along the back roads.
+I gave recommendations above mostly for the northern areas, but there are others out there that cover the south or east as well.
 Some of those tours spend a week, or two or even three out in the bush.

 Don't look for the tour that packs in the most stuff, in the least amount of time, for the least money.
 Believe me, you underestimate the distances and overestimate the quality of the roads.
 You will spend so much more time in that bus than you expected.